Lesja Church: History

-The first church in Lesja was a wooden stave church that, according to tradition, was built during the 11th century (on the site of a Viking era pagan shrine).
+The first church in Lesja was a wooden stave church that, according to tradition, was built during the 11th century (on the site of a Viking Age pagan shrine).
 This building was located at Hov (or historically, Hof), about 500 m south of the present church site.
 The church stood overlooking the former lake Lesja.
 The river Gudbrandsdalslågen flows past the village, but centuries ago the water level was higher, giving it more the appearance of a long, narrow, shallow lake.
 In 1653, old stave church was enlarged by adding two transept arms to create a cruciform design.
 A new tower was also built at the same time.

 In most of the parishes in the Gudbrandsdalen valley, new churches were built in the mid-1700s.
 The king auctioned off the all churches in 1723 at the Norwegian church auction which would help pay his debts from the Great Northern War.
 All of the churches in the valley were purchased by villagers, and when they built new churches, they chose to build them from logs in a cruciform shape.
 A new cathedral in Christiania, Our Savior's Church, was built during the 1690s.
 It is believed to have served as a model for many of these new churches in Gudbrandsdalen.

 By the mid-1700s, the old stave church was in poor condition, so (like most other nearby parishes) plans were made to replace the old building with a new church.
 The poor bearing capacity of the land near the former lake had probably damaged the old stave church as the land was quite water-logged and soft.
 This concern about the ground, led the parish leaders to move the church site about 500 m to the north on higher ground.
 The new site was on the north side of the parsonage farm on a hill in the middle of the valley, surrounded by woods.
 The new building was completed in 1749.
 The church is built from logs and it was designed with a cruciform floor plan.
 It was consecrated in 1750.
 The priest who consecrated the church named it Betel kirke ("Bethel Church"), using a Biblical name Bethel, meaning the "house of God".

 The new church had a cruciform design.
 One arm constitutes the choir, separated from the nave with a chancel screen, usually crowned with the king's monogram supported by two lions.
 In the case of Lesja Church, it is the monogram of Frederick V. The cross-arms have a gable roof of uniform height.
 The cross-arms to the north and west have a second floor seating gallery.
 The tower resembles other towers in the region (including the Ringebu Stave Church and Vågå Church), the style of which was developed by Werner Olsen about 100 years earlier.
 In order to create a solid structure, the builder allowed the top three logs to extend through the cross-arms.
 The nave is about 7 m wide.